 Watch Leah and Malachi unbox a sneaky link kit from Heart to Hand, Inc.

-LinkU is a free and easy-to-use resource to help you find services that you need in your area.
-It is DC, Prince George’s County, and Montgomery County’s goal to make sure everyone who lives, works, and plays in the DMV area can access the services they need, including help with HIV prevention and care.
+LinkU is a free and easy-to-use resource to help you find local services, including help with HIVprevention and care.
+It is DC, Prince George’s County, and Montgomery County’s goal to makesure everyone who lives, works, and plays in the DMV area can access the services they need.

 Jerry L. Washington, Jr. is a seasoned and passionate public health professional with more than 10 years of experience in human services and personal care.
 He identifies as a black, gay cisgender man who is thriving from HIV.
 Mr. Washington has served North Carolina communities in Greenville, Raleigh, and surrounding areas for 8 years – working to connect those living with HIV/AIDS to care and create safe spaces for members of the lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) community.
 Mr. Washington has experience working for and navigating government agencies, community-based organizations, and universities.
 He has expanded his reach to the D.C.-area as the Center for Disease Control and Prevention (CDC) Linkage to Care Navigator and Wellness Ambassador Program Coordinator, serving the cisgender men and women heterosexual community for Heart to Hand, Inc.